gmatteo/pseudos_ac_she/README.md

 Np_5f.in: Optimize qcut, decrease core radii, now ecut ~58, previously it was ~62

 Pu_5f.in: decrease rc for d by 0.1, no change in qcut values.
           Already very good and similar to Np_5f.in

+Am_5f.in: decrease rc for d by 0.2, no change in qcut values. ecut ~70